lg/murder/README.md

  A path where murder will look for its support files on each host. `cap murder:distribute_files` will upload murder support files here.

+'default_temp_path':
+  The base path to use for temporary files, the default for this is '/tmp'.
+This can be overridden with the 'temp_path' environment variable.

 Roles
 -----